elemel/fungeoneer/chapters/01-wallflower.md

 #]##]#[#]###########
 ```

-The log below shows you walking through the example dungeon.
-On the map, your location is marked with `@`.
+The log below shows you walking through the example dungeon, with your location marked `@` on the map.
 The status lines use the labels `Dx` for direction, `Co` for coordinates, and `T` for tick count.
-Coordinates are written in the form `(x, y)`.
+Coordinates are shown as `(x, y)`.

 ```
 #############[####]#